phoenixframework/phoenix/guides/plug.md

 - `Plug.Telemetry` - adds instrumentation points so Phoenix can log the request path, status code and request time by default.

 - `Plug.Parsers` - parses the request body when a known parser is available.
-By default, `Plug.Parsers`, parse URL-encoded, multipart and JSON (with `Jason`).
-The request body is left untouched when the request content-type cannot be parsed
+By default, this plug can handle URL-encoded, multipart and JSON content (with `Jason`).
+The request body is left untouched if the request content-type cannot be parsed.

-- `Plug.MethodOverride` - converts the request method to PUT, PATCH or DELETE for POST requests with a valid `_method` parameter
+- `Plug.MethodOverride` - converts the request method to PUT, PATCH or DELETE for POST requests with a valid `_method` parameter.

-- `Plug.Head` - converts HEAD requests to GET requests and strips the response body
+- `Plug.Head` - converts HEAD requests to GET requests and strips the response body.

 - `Plug.Session` - a plug that sets up session management.
-Note that `fetch_session/2` must still be explicitly called before using the session as this plug just sets up how the session is fetched
+Note that `fetch_session/2` must still be explicitly called before using the session as this plug just sets up how the session is fetched.

 In the middle of the endpoint, there is also a conditional block: